piotrmiskiewicz/kyma-environment-broker/docs/contributor/02-60-plan-configuration.md

 # Plan Configuration

 According to the Open Service Broker API (OSB API) specification, KEB supports Kyma's multiple plans.
-Each plan has its own configuration, which specifies allowed regions, zones, machine type and its display names.
-This document describes an overview of plans configuration.
+Each plan has its own configuration, which specifies allowed regions, zones, machine types, and their display names.
+This document describes an overview of the plan configuration.

 ## Enabling plan

-The `enablePlans` property contains a comma separated supported plan names.
-To enable plan add the name to the list, for example:
+The `enablePlans` property contains a comma-separated supported plan names.
+To enable a plan, add the name to the list, for example:
 ```yaml
 enablePlans: "trial,aws,gcp"
 ```